dclive/Lenovo-X1-Carbon-Gen-6-Hackintosh/README.md

 I added alcid=21 to the boot args in NVRAM and updated AppleALC to 1.77 so it's compatible with Ventura

 I added 2 .efi drivers so that you can easily add a Linux partition, install (modernLinux) onto the partition, and it will work fine and boot straight from OpenCore.
-You might have to play with boot order in BIOS a bit, but the objective is OpenCore first.
+That said, using the Lenovo EFI boot manager to boot into Linux directly is likely best-practice, since it's not going through any OpenCore-based ACPI or USB, etc. changes.
+Same thought process for Windows boot - go directly to Windows Boot Manager, skip OpenCore when using those two OSs if you can.

 Oh, and I added some more logging, so it's not quite as pretty when it boots up.
 This helps a newbie in understanding what might be causing the crashing.
 To disable this, go to https://dortania.github.io/OpenCore-Post-Install/cosmetic/verbose.html